ices-eg/ICES-VMS-and-Logbook-Data-Call/Data preparation and submission.md

 [https://github.com/nielshintzen/VMStools/wiki](https://github.com/nielshintzen/VMStools/wiki)

-Before initiating the workflow, it is first necessary that you have all VMS and landings data in the tacsat2 and eflalo2 format srespectively.
+Before initiating the workflow, it is first necessary that you have all VMS and landings data in the tacsat2 and eflalo2 formats respectively.
 If you need more information about either format you can download a document with the detailed specifications for both in the linkbelow.

 [https://github.com/nielshintzen/VMStools/releases/tag/0.0/Exchange_EFLALO2_v2-1.doc](https://github.com/nielshintzen/VMStools/releases/tag/0.0/Exchange_EFLALO2_v2-1.doc)